baloise/design-system/docs/src/components/getting-started/angular/usage.md

 ## Component

-Every Angular component that uses the components from the Baloise Design System must be declared in a ngModule with the schema `CUSTOM_ELEMENTS_SCHEMA`.
+After adding the `BaloiseDesignSystemModule` module we can use all the components from the Baloise Design System.

 ```xml
 // app.component.html